Aboubekrine-MS/SQL-DWH-Project/README.md

 ## 👨‍💻 About Me

-Hi, I'm an aspiring Data Professional passionate about transforming raw data into actionable insights.
+Hi, I'm an IT professional passionate about transforming raw data into actionable insights.
 This project is a showcase of my skills in:

 - Building ETL pipelines